 What is the Social Security Disability List of Impairments?

-The social security disability list of impairments is an organized collection of medical impairments for which the social security administration has provided specific approval criteria.
+The Social Security Disability list of impairments is an organized collection of medical impairments for which the social security administration has provided specific SSDI and SSI disability claim approval criteria.

-This list is referred to by decision-makers on claims (depending on what level your claim is at, the "decision-maker" will be either a disability examiner or a federal administrative law judge) as simply "the listings".
+This list is referred to by decision-makers on claims (depending on what level your claim is at, the "decision-maker" will be either a disability examiner or a federal administrative law judge who hears disability cases) as simply "the listings".
 This list is also referred to as "the blue book" because for several decades the listings were published in a book with a blue cover, titled "Disability Evaluation under Social Security".

-The social security list of impairments is still available online though social security has apparently ceased to produce printed updates.
+The Social Security Disability list of impairments is still available online though social security has apparently ceased to produce printed updates.
 The listings are organized by adult and child impairments and also by body systems, such as mental disorders, immune system disorders, skin disorders, digestive system disorders, hemic and lymphatic system disorders, respiratory system disorders, musculoskeletal system disorders, and cardiovascular system disorders.